jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 Notice how the "Riemann" object on the left makes obvious the space it occupies, as its length, width, and height. **But it does not make the time aspect obvious.**

+> A physical object makes the space aspect obvious, but not the time aspect

 Our sliced object on the right, on the contrary, exposes **both the space and the time used by perception** to have knowledge of the same object.

-We look at the object one part at a time.
+This is because we look at the object one part at a time.
+This is in turn because the mind can only have 1 object inside it at a time.

+{{< q a="Sarkar" c="Idea and Ideology" >}}
+Unless the mindstuff takes the form of incoming the quantum-perceptions, no perception is possible.
+This is because the ego can work only when the mindstuff adopts a form.
+{{< /q >}}

 Usually, we look at it from top to bottom.
 We do not see the object in totality immediately as to know all its visual properties.

 Therefore, our spacetime model makes the unity of space and time easier to understand.
 - This unity is really the unity of subject and object, or of perceiver and perception.

-## Why Time Always Moves Forward
+## Time Always Moves Forward

 Both space and time are products of perception which always moved outward or forward from the **self** as the lower mind.
 This is why time always moves forward whether externally or internally.

+This is because main purpose of the aethereal layer is to facilitate perception.

+A consciousness that moves backwards will be deleting its own mind its its own ideas and feelings.

 {{< img src="/graphics/physics/soul.jpg" alt="The Direction of Perception" cap="Time always moves forward from the perspective of the lower mind." >}}